-Majors in history seeking an endorsement for secondary teaching in Virginia should be thoroughly familiar with the professional education requirements listed elsewhere in this catalog.
-Those interested in a secondary education endorsement must complete coursework in history, political science, geography, economics, psychology, and sociology.
-To qualify for the secondary student teaching practicum, majors must complete HIST 100 or 110 and HIST 221 and 222 with no less than a grade of C in each course.
-Majors seeking secondary endorsement in history and social science are required to have a cumulative grade point average and departmental major average of at least 2.5 before student teaching.
-Students must also complete HIST 300: Teaching History and the Social Sciences in the Secondary School in the spring semester before the year they will complete their student teaching.
-Students must complete PRAXIS I exam during their sophomore year and PRAXIS II exam during their senior year.
+Majors in history seeking an endorsement for History and Social Science secondary education in Virginia should be thoroughly familiar with the professional education requirements for entry into and completion of the Teacher Preparation program listed elsewhere in this catalog.
+Concentrators must complete coursework in history, political science, geography, economics, psychology, sociology, and education.
+To qualify for EDUC 370: Practicum II, concentrators must complete both halves of world history and both halves of the US history survey courses, and either HIST 100: Foundations of Western Civilization or HIST 110: Modern Western Civilization with no less than a grade of C in each course.
+Concentrators will take HIST 300: Teaching History and Social Sciences in the Secondary School in the spring semester before the year they will complete student teaching.
+Additionally, they must complete all coursework requirements and pass the Praxis II: Social Studies Content Knowledge test before they may proceed to student teaching (HIST 482: Directed Teaching in the Secondary School).